 Council would also be responsible for a proportion of infrastructure costs.
 However, more detailed neighbourhood-level planning may suggest additional local infrastructure work such as further stormwater improvements.

-Most infrastructure proposals are also not funded or committed.
+Most infrastructure proposals as identified in the Strategic Infrastructure and Services Assessment are also not funded or committed.
 As a result, they should be regarded as initiatives subject to further development, scoping, business case investigation and investment decisions.